hyperfox-chat/hyperfox/README.md

 # Hyperfox

-Hyperfox is a relative simple real-time chat platform made for the Cloudflare Spring Developer Challenge 2022.
+Hyperfox is a relatively simple real-time chat platform made for the Cloudflare Spring Developer Challenge 2022.

 ## Licenses